-TELEVISION 6 Studio and Remote Production

-3 UNITS - (RPT 1) (A) Lecture 1 hours.
-Laboratory 4 hours.
+TELEVISION 6 Studio and Remote Production 3 UNITS - (RPT 1) (A)

 Prerequisite: Television 46 with a satisfactory grade or better.
 Advisory: Cinema 2

 Students light and shoot remote setups then edit those pieces for inclusion into a half hour live to tape production in the studio.